 - Certain medical care services you receive from a limited services clinic.
 A limited services clinic can provide on-the-spot, non-emergency care for symptoms such as a sore throat, cough, earache, fatigue, poison ivy, flu, body aches, or infection.
 You do not need an appointment or a referral from your primary care provider to receive this care.
 If you want to find out if a specific service is covered at a limited services clinic, you can call the limited services clinic or you can call the Blue Cross and Blue Shield customer service office.
 Generally, the cost share amount you pay for these covered services is the same cost share amount that you would pay for similar services furnished by your primary care provider.
 Refer to the Schedule of Benefits for your plan option for your cost share amount when you receive covered services at a limited services clinic. - Medical exams and contact lenses that are needed to treat keratoconus.
-This includes the cost of the fitting of these contact lenses. - Hormone replacement therapy for peri- and post-menopausal members. - Urgent care services. - Follow up care that is related to an accidental injury or an emergency medical condition. - Allergy testing.
+This includes the cost of the fitting of these contact lenses. - Hormone replacement therapy for peri- and post-menopausal members. - Urgent care services. - Follow up care that is related to an accidental injury or an emergency medical condition. - Acupuncture services furnished by a licensed acupuncturist, whether or not these services are medically necessary.
+You do not need a referral from your primary care provider to receive this care.
+This health plan provides coverage only until you reach your benefit limit.
+The Schedule of Benefits for your plan option describes the cost share amount and benefit limit that applies for these covered services.
+Once you reach the benefit limit, no more benefits will be provided for these services.
+For covered acupuncture services, your cost share (such as deductible, copayment, and/or coinsurance) is usually the same cost share that you would pay for other health care services furnished by specialty care providers.
+A rider may change the information that is shown in your Schedule of Benefits.
+Be sure to read each rider (if there is any). - Allergy testing.
 (This includes tests that you need such as PRIST, RAST, and scratch tests.) - Injections.
 This includes the administration of injections that you need such as allergy shots or other medically necessary injections.
 And, except for certain self injectable drugs as described below in this section, this coverage also includes the vaccine, serum, or other covered drug that is furnished during your covered visit.
 If a copayment would normally apply to your visit, it is waived if the visit is only to administer the injection.
 (This section does not include injections that are covered as a surgical service such as a nerve block injection or an injection of anesthetic agents.
 See "Surgery as an Outpatient.")